 - Do not spray until natural enemy activity is visibly absent and aphid counts genuinely exceed 150 per plant.

-- Apply Dimethoate 30 EC (Systemic Insecticide — Organophosphate, IRAC Group 1B) @ 1.5 ml/litre at threshold.
+- Apply Dimethoate 30 EC (Systemic Insecticide — Organophosphate) @ 1.5 ml/litre at threshold.

-- Conserve natural enemies — ladybirds, hoverflies, parasitic wasps — by avoiding calendar-based prophylactic spraying that destroys the population providing free biological control.
+- Avoid prophylactic spraying that destroys the very population that provides free biological control.

 3. Sclerotinia Stem Rot